juntylpro1/secure-enterprise/index.md

 ### Needs attention items
 {: #notifications-projects}

 Projects monitor configurations by checking to ensure that it passes various automated tests, receives approval, and is updated when new versions are available from the catalog.
-When the project needs attention from the user for one of these reasons, the key operational information is displayed on the project dashboard as a Needs attention item.
+When the project needs attention from the user for one of these reasons, the key operational information is displayed on the project dashboard as a needs attention item.
 For more information on how to address each type of needs attention notification, see [Viewing needs attention items](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects).

 Projects support sending the needs attention notifications to the {{site.data.keyword.en_full}} service, allowing them to be filtered and routed as wanted to Slack, email, and other systems.
 {: note}